Exotropia is a type of strabismus in which one or both eyes tend to deviate uncontrollably out of the face.

 When left untreated, intermittent divergent strabismus may deteriorate or remain the same over time.

-Patients with consecutive divergent strabismus may suffer from a constant unilateral divergent strabismus while focusing on both distant and nearby objects.
+Patients with consecutive divergent strabismus may suffer from a constant unilateral divergent strabismus while focusing on distant and nearby objects.